Advizly/Advisily/README.md

 # AutomatedAdvisingSystemAUC
-An Automatic Advising System (AAS) that automates the process of advising to reduce the amount of  intervention needed by human advisor.
+An Automatic Advising System (AAS) that automates academic advising to reduce the amount of intervention needed by human advisor.